o3de/o3de.org/content/docs/user-guide/appendix/cvars/debugging.md

 + `r_DisplayInfo 0` - Disables the debugging text.
 + `r_DisplayInfo 1 | 2 | 3 | 4` - Enables various levels of debugging text.
 Displays memory consumption, frame rate, triangle count, visible light sources, and drawcall count.
 Use a value of `2` to display more detailed information.
 Use a value of `3` to display only frames per second (FPS) and frame time in milliseconds.
 + `r_wireframe 1 | 2` - Use a value of `1` to draw the level in wireframe mode.
 Use a value of `2` to draw the level in vertex mode.
 Both include the objects that are hidden from view.
-+ `r_ShowLines 2` - Overlays the wireframe only on the front\-facing geometry.
++ `r_ShowLines 2` - Overlays the wireframe only on the front-facing geometry.
 Anything behind this geometry isn't rendered.
 + `r_TexBindMode 6` - Applies a uniform, flat, gray material with normal map information to every surface in the level.

 ### Using DebugDraw Console Variables